DataEnthusiast22/aws-bootcamp-cruddur-2023/journal/week1.md

 having to modify the application code.

 made the port public by unlocking the port in the ports tab

-Note: CTRL+C is used to stop the server after its been spun up.
+Note: CTRL+C is used to stop the server after its been spun up. add /api/activities/home to your URL to see results

-/api/activities/home
-URL to see results